oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 Authentication and authorization of users done by enterprise-grade identity and access management services of OCI.

 To facilitate identity and access management the solution will make use of the standard Oracle OCI IAM with IDCS foundation integration.
-Oracle Cloud Infrastructure Identity and Access Management (IAM) lets ${doc.customer.name} control who has access to the subscribed OCI cloud resources.
-After ${doc.customer.name} signs up for an Oracle account and Identity Domain, Oracle sets up a default administrator for the account.
-This ${doc.customer.name} tenancy also automatically has a policy that gives the Administrators group access to all of the Oracle Cloud resources in the tenancy. ${doc.customer.name} can control what type of access a group of users have and to which specific resources.
-The different Groups and associated policies for ${doc.customer.name} will consider the different type of ${doc.customer.name}'s user and the different type of service they will use to perform their job. ${doc.customer.name}'s main type of users are:
+Oracle Cloud Infrastructure Identity and Access Management (IAM) lets A Company Making Everything control who has access to the subscribed OCI cloud resources.
+After A Company Making Everything signs up for an Oracle account and Identity Domain, Oracle sets up a default administrator for the account.
+This A Company Making Everything tenancy also automatically has a policy that gives the Administrators group access to all of the Oracle Cloud resources in the tenancy.
+A Company Making Everything can control what type of access a group of users have and to which specific resources.
+The different Groups and associated policies for A Company Making Everything will consider the different type of A Company Making Everything's user and the different type of service they will use to perform their job.
+A Company Making Everything's main type of users are:

 -   **Business Analysts** (HR Manager, HR Specialists): must have the possibility to visualize data, to create report and dashboard with OAC.
 -   **Data Scientists**: must have the possibility to run data processing (with Data Flow, Data Integration), to access to the different type of data (raw data in Object Storage, enriched/transformed data in ADW), to analyze and discover data (with Data Science projects, OAC self-service analytics) and to train and test AI models (with Data Science projects).